cio-museums/tomyris/README.md

 # The Tomyris Project

-An pilot project to create thematic services for Digital Cultural Heritage and Digital Humanities.
+A pilot project to create thematic services for Digital Cultural Heritage and Digital Humanities.